dcao/website/content/posts/elba-3-pub/index.md

 ## Browsing packages

-Like any other big-name package repository, elba.pub has a pretty face which you can use to search for and find info about various packages.
+Like any other big-name package repository, elba.pub has a pretty UI which you can use to search for and find info about various packages.
+Each package's README is accessible from the package's page, along with links to other pertinent places (homepage, repo, etc.).

 Additionally, package searching functionality is available from the command line.
 Just whack `elba search <query>` to fuzzy-find a package.